Stacks in Einstein Gravity and a Stacky Equivalence of 3D Quantum Gravity with Gauge Theory: Proofs of the main results

 \end{enumerate}

-Now, we need to show that for each morphism $f:U\rightarrow V$ in $\mathcal{C}$, i.e. $f:U \hookrightarrow V$ with $U\subset V$, we have the following commutative diagram:
+Now, we need to show that for each morphism $f:U\rightarrow V$ in $\mathcal{C}$, i.e. $f:U \hookrightarrow V$ with $U\subset V$, we have the following commutative diagram.

-In fact, the commutativity follows from the definition \ref{definintion of objectwise map} of the morphism $\Phi_U$: Let $g \in FMet(V)$, then we get, from the construction and the restriction functor $\cdot |_U$, the natural diagram
+In fact, the commutativity follows from the definition of $\Phi_U$: Let $g \in FMet(V)$, then we get, from the construction and from the restriction functor $\cdot |_U$, the natural diagram

-Hence, a direct computation yields which gives an "objectwise" commutativity of the diagram.
-Similarly, for any morphism one has another natural diagram again from the definition and the restriction functor as above
+Hence, a direct computation yields which gives an ``objectwise" commutativity of the diagram.
+Similarly, for any morphism and for each morphism $f:U \hookrightarrow V$, one has another natural diagram again from the definition and from the restriction functor as above: